 Team Manager

-I’ve been in the shearing game for around 35 years, working mostly in Scotland, Norway and New Zealand.
-I’ve now stepped back from full-time shearing, but still keep busy running our beef and sheep farm alongside shearing contracting work.
-As a shearing instructor for British Wool and a BISCA judge, I’m very proud to have been asked to manage such a talented group of competitors and wish them all the very best.
-I’m especially looking forward to seeing the very best shearers from around the world come together under one roof and battle it out to be crowned world champions.
+From Duns in the Scottish Borders, has been involved in shearing for around 35 years.
+Working mostly in Scotland, Norway, and New Zealand.
+He is now stepping back from full-time shearing to focus on running his beef and sheep farm alongside shearing contracting work.
+As a shearing instructor for British Wool and a judge for the British Isles Shearing Competitions Association (BISCA).
+Will feels it is a real honour to manage such a talented group of competitors and wishes them every success.
+He is especially looking forward to seeing the very best shearers from around the world come together under one roof and battle it out to be crowned world champions.

 Shearers

-I’m a shearer and have mostly competed on the machine circuit so far.
-My best results include winning the National Young Farmers Championship, 1st in the Juniors at the Black Isle Show, and 1st in the Intermediates at Lesmahagow.
-I’ve also had the chance to compete in a Scotland v Ireland test match over in Ireland.
-It’s a real honour to be representing Scotland for the first time in the blades and to be up against the very best in the world.
-I’m looking forward to experiencing my first Golden Shears and World Championships as part of such a strong team.
+26, also from Broughton, has gained most of his experience on the machine circuit.
+Notable results include winning the National Young Farmers Championship.
+1st in the Juniors at the Black Isle Show, and 1st in the Intermediates at Lesmahagow.
+He has also competed in a Scotland vs. Ireland test match.
+Representing Scotland in blades against the best in the world is a real honour, and experiencing his first Golden Shears and World Championships as part of such a strong team is extremely exciting.

-I shorn my first sheep nearly 40 years ago and went on to work as a professional shearer for around 30 years.
-For the last six years I’ve been working as a shepherd and livestock manager at Letham Farm in Glenfarg, while also running our own farm.
-Over the years I’ve had some good success in competition.
-I’ve won the Scottish National Championships several times and have taken part in over 100 open competitions around the world.
-This year I’m proud to be representing Scotland at my 10th World Championships.
-I’ve been giving shearing courses for many years now, passing on the skills and techniques I’ve picked up along the way.
-I’m also an ambassador for Heiniger and British Wool.
-One of the most memorable moments of my career was at the 2014 World Championships in Ireland, where I won the team event alongside Gavin Mutch.
+55, from Central Scotland, shorn his first sheep nearly 40 years ago and has spent around 30 years as a professional shearer.
+For the past six years, he has focused on shepherding and livestock management at Letham Farm in Glenfarg, alongside running his own farm.
+His competition successes include multiple wins at the Scottish National Championships and participation in over 100 open competitions worldwide.
+This year brings the honour of representing Scotland at his 10th World Championships.
+He has also taught shearing courses for many years and served as an ambassador for Heiniger and British Wool, with one of his most memorable moments being part of the 2014 World Championships team event victory in Ireland alongside Gavin Mutch.

 Woolhandlers

-I shear for around seven months of the year, working in Norway, New Zealand, Ireland and back home in Scotland.
-Alongside that, I run a flock of Cheviot ewes.
-My best woolhandling results came in the 2025 season, when I was lucky enough to win Shearfest, the Royal Welsh, Corwen and the Scottish Circuit all in the one year, which was a great achievement.
-It’s a real honour to be representing Scotland at the World Championships for the first time.
-I’m really looking forward to all the teams coming together and catching up with competitors, old and new, from right across the world.
+From Crieff in Perthshire, Scotland, shears for around seven months of the year, gaining experience in Norway, New Zealand, Ireland, and Scotland, while running a flock of Cheviot ewes.
+Her best woolhandling results came in the 2025 season, including wins at Shearfest, the Royal Welsh, Corwen, and the Scottish Circuit—all in one year, marking a major achievement.
+Representing Scotland at the World Championships for the first time is a real honour, and she is eagerly anticipating catching up with competitors old and new from around the world.

 Wales Team